microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 In addition to creating simple/quick "smoke" tests like this, the ability to precisely control message production can be used to help narrow down the repro case for an issue.
 It also makes debugging easier, since when the number of messages involved is small a more detailed `"outputLoggingLevel"` can be specified without resulting in an enormous/unwieldy output log.

 Finally, the `"logTriggerSizeInMB"` in ambrosiaConfig.json is set to 256MB so that 4 checkpoints will be taken for every 1GB of messages sent.
 This allows testing recovery (from a checkpoint) after halting a participating instance before the test completes, even in the default case (1 round of 1 GB).
 This can be changed as needed to suit the needs of the test.
-Again, regarding recovery, be aware that the `"deleteLogs"` setting in ambrosiaConfig.json must be set to `"false"`.
+Again, to test recovery, be aware that the `"deleteLogs"` setting in ambrosiaConfig.json must be set to `"false"`.

 &nbsp;